munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code string-wrong-type (3 before, 1 after)

-That gets us detecting runtime errors deep in the bowels of the evaluator.
+That gets us detecting runtime errors deep in the innards of the evaluator.
 The errors are getting thrown.
 The next step is to write the code that catches them.
 For that, we need to wire up the Interpreter class into the main Lox class that drives it.